 OSHA 1910.95(m) specifies exactly what information each type of hearing conservation record must contain.
 Audiometric records that are missing required fields are incomplete under the standard and may be challenged during inspections or workers’ compensation proceedings.
-This guide lists every required data element for each record type — what you must capture, where to find it in the standard, and why each field matters.
+This guide lists every required data element for each record type.

 Soundtrace captures all required OSHA 1910.95(m) record fields automatically during audiometric testing — eliminating incomplete records before they become citation risk.

 OSHA requires six specific data elements in each audiometric test record.
-A file that contains only threshold results without the required administrative fields — examiner name, calibration date, noise exposure measurement — is technically incomplete and citable under 1910.95(m)(2).
+A file containing only threshold results without the required administrative fields — examiner name, calibration date, noise exposure measurement — is technically incomplete and citable under 1910.95(m)(2).

 OSHA 1910.95(m)(2)(ii) specifies six required data elements for each audiometric test record.
-All six must be present — the standard does not allow partial records:
+All six must be present:

 ▶ Bottom line: The most commonly missing field is the employee’s most recent noise exposure measurement.
-This field links the audiometric record to the noise monitoring program and is required to be present in the audiometric record itself, not just in a separate monitoring file.
+This field is required to be present in the audiometric record itself, not just in a separate monitoring file.

 ▶ Bottom line: Noise monitoring records that summarize area results without individual employee exposure determinations do not satisfy the standard.
 The record must be traceable to each enrolled employee’s individual exposure assessment.